RU09342/lab-2-blinking-leds-boorsteid4/README.md

   <li>A LED must be mapped to and toggled by a button,</li>
   <li>An off-board LED must be controlled by the microprocessor.</li>
 </ol>

+I would recommend reading through the READMEs in this order.